OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 #### 3) Installing conda & microMamba

-Lets make a directory for conda/mamba installation - as in the rest of the course, you will be using the directory `/var/scratch/$USER/`.
+Let's make a directory for conda/mamba installation - as in the rest of the course, you will be using the directory `/var/scratch/$USER/`.
 You can also replace $USER with your SSO, e.g. `/var/scratch/abcd1324/`

 ```
     $ cd /var/scratch/$USER/